Mausoleum of the Kings of the Ryukyu Kingdom

-The Tamaudun Royal Mausoleum is the mausoleum where the 2nd Sho dynasty is entombed.
-It was built in 1501 during the period of King Sho Shin, the golden age of the Ryukyu Kingdom.
-It is a huge, stone-built mausoleum which was modeled on Shurijo Castle, and consists of 3 chambers from East to West.
+The Tamaudun Royal Mausoleum is the mausoleum where the 2nd Sho Dynasty is entombed.
+It was built in 1501 during the period of King Sho Shin, in the midst of the Golden Age of the Ryukyu Kingdom.
+It is a huge, stone-built mausoleum which was modeled on Shurijo Castle, and consists of 3 chambers from east to west.
 These chambers house the bones of former kings and are surrounded by high stone walls.
-Since the mausoleum is an important example of a unique stone-built memorial monument, it has been designated a National Important Cultural Property and National Historical Site.
+Since the mausoleum is an important example of a unique stone-built memorial monument, it has been designated as a National Important Cultural Property and National Historical Site.

 The royal dynasties of the Ryukyu Kingdom are divided into the 1st Sho Dynasty and the 2nd Sho Dynasty.
-The 1st Sho Dynasty established the Ryukyu Kingdom and ruled for 7 generations from 1406 – 1469.
-The person who took over royal power from the 1st Sho Dynasty was Sho En, the father of King Sho Shin who built the mausoleum.
+The 1st Sho Dynasty established the Ryukyu Kingdom and ruled for 7 generations from 1406 to 1469.
+The successor to the royal throne after the 1st Sho Dynasty was Sho En, the father of King Sho Shin who built the mausoleum.
 Sho En adopted the name “Sho” and started a new dynasty.
 This dynasty continued for 410 years until the Abolition of the Domain System and Establishment of the Prefecture System was enacted in 1879.
-Not all family members, only the Kings of the 2nd Sho Dynasty and their families are entombed at the mausoleum.
+Not available to all family members, only the Kings of the 2nd Sho Dynasty and their families are entombed at the mausoleum.

 Tamaudun -Tamaudun Royal Mausoleum-

 Address: 1-3 Shurikinjocho, Naha City, Okinawa 903-0815

 A session about Tamaudun Royal Mausoleum and world heritage